gregorkuznik/Sprehajalec/README.md

 # Sprehajalec

-Android project for a navigation app for visually impaired
+Android project for a navigation app for visually impaired.
+In development...